ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 Eventually, all users of RLlib should switch over to running experiments and developing their custom classes against the new API stack.

-Right now, it is only available for a few algorithms and setups (see table above), however, if you do use PPO (single- or multi-agent) or SAC (single-agent), you should give it a shot.
+Right now, it's only available for a few algorithms and setups (see table above), however, if you do use PPO (single- or multi-agent) or SAC (single-agent), you should try it.

-In the following section, we'll list some very good reasons to cut over.
+The following section, lists some compelling reasons to migrate to the new stack.

-There are also a few indicators against using it at this early stage:
+Note these indicators against using it at this early stage:

-1) You are using a custom :py:class:`~ray.rllib.models.modelv2.ModelV2` class and are not interested right now in moving it into the new :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` API.
+1) You're using a custom :py:class:`~ray.rllib.models.modelv2.ModelV2` class and aren't interested right now in moving it into the new :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` API.
-1) You are using a custom :py:class:`~ray.rllib.policy.policy.Policy` class (e.g. with a custom loss function and are not interested right now in moving it into the new :py:class:`~ray.rllib.core.learner.learner.Learner` API.
+1) You're using a custom :py:class:`~ray.rllib.policy.policy.Policy` class (e.g., with a custom loss function and aren't interested right now in moving it into the new :py:class:`~ray.rllib.core.learner.learner.Learner` API.
-1) You are using custom :py:class:`~ray.rllib.connector.connector.Connector` classes and are not interested right now in moving them into the new :py:class:`~ray.rllib.connector.connector_v2.ConnectorV2` API.
+1) You're using custom :py:class:`~ray.rllib.connector.connector.Connector` classes and aren't interested right now in moving them into the new :py:class:`~ray.rllib.connector.connector_v2.ConnectorV2` API.

-If any of the above applies to you, simply stay put for now, continue running with the old API stack, and cut over to the new stack whenever you feel ready to re-write some (small) part of your code.
+If any of the above applies to you, don't migrate for now, and continue running with the old API stack.
+Migrate to the new stack whenever you're ready to re-write some small part of your code.

 Comparison to the Old API Stack
 -------------------------------

-Here is a quick comparison table listing features and design choices from the new- vs the old API stack:
+This table compares features and design choices between the new and old API stack:

 .. list-table::
    :header-rows: 1